Monitoring Global Supply Chains

 Harvard Business School Technology & Operations Mgt.
 Unit Working Paper No. 14-032

-Keywords: industry self-regulation, auditing, codes of conduct, supply chains, corporate social responsibility, globalization
+Keywords: monitoring, transaction cost economics, auditing, supply chains, corporate social responsibility

 JEL Classification: F23, K20, K31, K32, K42